-New Forest District Council ("The Council") is responsible for the Council Tax Support Scheme and therefore, has a duty to prevent and detect fraudulent claims as part of its commitment to protecting public funds.
+1.1 New Forest District Council ("The Council") is responsible for the Council Tax Reduction Scheme and therefore, has a duty to prevent and detect fraudulent claims as part of its commitment to protecting public funds.
+The Councils Fraud Policy makes it clear that fraud in any form will not be tolerated and the Council is committed to applying the most appropriate sanctions to those it believes have obtained Council Tax Reduction fraudulently.

-This document has regard to the following legislation:

-• The Council Tax Reduction Schemes (Detection of Fraud and Enforcement) (England) Regulations 2013

-There are two main offences under this legislation:

-- False representation and - Failure to notify a change of circumstances

-False Representation
+2. Aims

+- 2.1 The aim of the policy is to: - provide proportionate but robust sanctions to deal with those suspected of fraud - deter those in receipt of Council Tax Reduction from committing fraud - deter those who have committed fraud from re-offending - underpin good governance in accordance with the Councils Fraud Policy

+3. Legislation
-Regulation 7 creates an offence where a person makes a statement or representation which he or she knows to be false for the purpose of obtaining a reduction under a Council Tax Reduction Scheme.

-It is also an offence for a person to provide or knowingly cause or allow to be provided a document or information which that person knows to be false in a material particular.

-Failure to notify a change in circumstances

-Regulation 8 creates an offence where there has been a change of circumstances which a person knows affects their entitlement to a reduction, and the person fails to give notice of the change as required by the authority's scheme.

-Regulation 11 of the Council Tax Reduction schemes (Detection of Fraud and Enforcement) (England) Regulations 2013, enables an authority to invite a person to agree to pay a penalty as an alternative to prosecution for an offence relating to the award of a reduction under a Council Tax Reduction Scheme which a person was not entitled to, or an offence relating to an act or omission which could have resulted in such an award.
+- 3.1 This policy has regard to the following legislation: - The Council Tax Reduction Schemes (Detection of Fraud and Enforcement) (England) Regulations 2013 - 3.2 There are two main offences under this legislation: - False representation and - Failure to notify a change of circumstances - 3.4 False Representation - 3.5 Regulation 7 creates an offence where a person makes a statement or representation which he or she knows to be false for the purpose of obtaining a reduction under a Council Tax Reduction Scheme. - 3.6 It is also an offence for a person to provide or knowingly cause or allow to be provided a document or information which that person knows to be false in a material particular. - 3.7 Failure to notify a change in circumstances - 3.8 Regulation 8 creates an offence where there has been a change of circumstances which a person knows affects their entitlement to a reduction, and the person fails to give notice of the change as required by the authority's scheme. - 3.9 Regulation 11 of the Council Tax Reduction schemes (Detection of Fraud and Enforcement) (England) Regulations 2013, enables an authority to invite a person to agree to pay a penalty as an alternative to prosecution for an offence relating to the award of a reduction under a Council Tax Reduction Scheme which a person was not entitled to, or an offence relating to an act or omission which could have resulted in such an award.

-Regulations 12 and 13 of the Council Tax Reduction schemes (Detection of Fraud and Enforcement) (England) Regulations 2013, enable a billing authority to impose a penalty of £70 on a person in circumstances such as where a person negligently:

-- Makes an incorrect statement in connection with an application for a reduction under a council tax reduction scheme or - Where a person fails to notify a change of circumstances when required to do so under a scheme.
+- 3.10 Regulations 12 and 13 of the Council Tax Reduction schemes (Detection of Fraud and Enforcement) (England) Regulations 2013, enable a billing authority to impose a penalty of £70 on a person in circumstances such as where a person negligently: - Makes an incorrect statement in connection with an application for a reduction under a council tax reduction scheme or - Where a person fails to notify a change of circumstances when required to do so under a scheme.